kubeshark/lens/README.md

-# Kubeshark K8sLens Extension
+## Kubeshark K8sLens Extension

-This extension allows you to use K8sLens and Kubeshark to view real-time traffic for the following Kubernetes components:
+This extension enables you to use K8sLens and Kubeshark to view real-time traffic for various Kubernetes components, including:

 - Namespace
 - Nodes
 - Pod
 - Service

 ## How to View

-When this extension is loaded, a new menu item appears for the specific Kubernetes component.
-The menu item indicates that you can view real-time traffic for the specific component.
-Pressing the menu item will open Kubeshark and will present the traffic associated with the K8s component.
+Once this extension is loaded, a new menu item will appear for each specific Kubernetes component.
+This menu item indicates that you can view real-time traffic for the corresponding component.
+By clicking on the menu item, Kubeshark will open and present the traffic associated with the selected K8s component.

-Foe example, if I'd like to view traffic in a certain namespace, I should follow these steps:
+For example, if you want to view traffic in a particular namespace, follow these steps:

-1. Find the namespace in the K8s Lens
+1. Find the namespace in K8sLens.
-2. Find and click the menu item that indicates viewing traffic for that namespace
+2. Locate and click on the menu item that indicates viewing traffic for that namespace.

 ![Right click to view traffic](/assets/menu-item.png)

-## How to install the extension
+## How to Install the Extension

-1. Open Lens and navigate to the Extensions page (or press Command + Shift+E on macOS).
+1. Open Lens and navigate to the Extensions page (or press Command + Shift + E on macOS).

-2. Enter https://registry.npmjs.org/lens-extension/-/lens-extension-0.0.1.tgz into the Install Extension box
+2. Enter the following URL into the Install Extension box: `https://registry.npmjs.org/lens-extension/-/lens-extension-0.0.1.tgz`

-3. Click on the Install button.
+3. Click the Install button.

 ## Prerequisites

+Before using this extension, ensure the following prerequisites are met:

-- Kubeshark installed.
-Read more here: https://docs.kubeshark.co/
+1. Kubeshark is installed.
+Read more about Kubeshark here: https://docs.kubeshark.co/
-- Extension installed and activated
+2. The extension is installed and activated.

 ## Preferences

-Kubeshark URL should be entered in the preference page.
-The default is: http://localhost:8899/.
+In the preference page, you can enter the Kubeshark URL.
+The default URL is `http://localhost:8899/`.

 ## Limitations

+Please note the following limitations of Kubeshark:

-Please keep in mind that Kubeshark will show traffic only under the following circumstances:
+Kubeshark will only display traffic under the following circumstances:
-1. Component is active and is either receiving or generating traffic
+- The component is active and either receiving or generating traffic.
-2. Kubeshark was able to capture and dissect the traffic (there are many reason why that might have not happened)
+- Kubeshark successfully captures and dissects the traffic (there could be various reasons why this may not happen).

 ## What is Kubeshark

-Kubeshark is an API Traffic Analyzer for Kubernetes providing real-time, protocol-level visibility into Kubernetes’ internal network, capturing, dissecting and monitoring all traffic and payloads going in, out and across containers, pods, nodes and clusters.
-Think TCPDump and Wireshark re-invented for Kubernetes.
+Kubeshark is an API Traffic Analyzer for Kubernetes that provides real-time, protocol-level visibility into Kubernetes' internal network.
+It captures, dissects, and monitors all traffic and payloads going in, out, and across containers, pods, nodes, and clusters.
+Think of it as TCPDump and Wireshark reinvented for Kubernetes.
+You can read more about it [here](https://kubeshark.co/).